 Once you have your requirements set.
 The next step is to compare the brokers.
 Don’t always run behind cheap brokers.
 You might not get complete features on their trading platform.
 Here we will list all the features.
 You need to compare and choose a broker that fits all your requirements.
 Here are some key points for comparison.

 - Commission rates: In day trading you have to trade many times in a day.
 So choose a broker that charges less commission.
 You need someone who will charge less commission for a long time.
-This will help you to enhance your profit.

 - Fee structure: Check your broker’s fee structure carefully.
 Many brokers have a fee structure with hidden costs.
 They will charge for every facility.
 They will have high withdrawal fees, customer service fees, etc. So, you should always check the fee structure first.
 Most cheap brokers have hidden costs.
 Beware of them.
 They will charge you for everything to make up their fees.